gsgalloway/zksnark-sudokus/README.md

 A program can check a row/column/square correctly contains the numbers 1 through 9 in any of the following ways:

 1. Use a set.
-The program can either use the set to check for duplicates (assuming all cell values are between 1 and 9) or fill the set with all nine cells' values and check it for equality against an expected set.
-A couple of common implementations for sets make use of either an underlying hash table or bitset.
+Either check for duplicates (assuming all cell values are between 1 and 9) or fill the set with all nine cells' values and check it for equality against an expected set.
-1. Check that all values are contained in [1-9], are unique, and sum to 45.
+2. Check that all values are contained in [1-9], are unique, and sum to 45.
 This is a moderately imperative approach, but it can be built using two extremely simple and widely implemented primitives: `add` and `assert_equal`
-1. Check that the given list of 9 numbers is a permutation of the list of numbers 1 through 9.
+3. Check that the given list of 9 numbers is a permutation of the list of numbers 1 through 9.
 PLONK and its derivatives rely on permutation checks as part of their proof system, but do not necessarily expose this functionality nicely to developer code
-2. Make use of prover hints and encode into the witness the indices of all numbers 1 through 9 in the given list of cells.
+4. Make use of prover hints and encode into the witness the indices of all numbers 1 through 9 in the given list of cells.

 ## Implementations